 I talk shop with an innovator in the silicone sex toy biz, Scott Douglas of SquarePegToys!
 I love quality toys, and I deeply respect SquarePeg’s history (more on it in part 1 of the interview!), so I’m stoked to bring you this more technical—and reflective—portion of my Q&A with Scott.

 The real deal: SquarePegToys was an indie sex toy manufacturer before that was a thing, before everybody and their friend was starting an Etsy shop.
 Handmade, produced 100% in the United States, only high-quality platinum silicone—that’s SquarePeg’s trademark.
-Since 1997, almost 25 years now!
+Making SquarePegToys one of the very first ethical retailers for safe silicone sex toys: Since 1997, almost 25 years now!
 And did I mention SquarePegToys was the first company to make truly soft silicone sex toys, with SuperSoft Bronze (and then SuperSoft Graphite & Chestnut)?

 Truly landmark.
 Squishily spectacular.
 Can you tell I’m a fan girl?
 (Egg Plugs for the win!)
 So let me hand the mike over to Scott…and his thoughts, from soft silicone advances to “the evolution of acceptance of anal play.”